-Layton, a Democrat, was the representative for Ohio's 4th congressional district from 1895 to 1897.
+Layton was the representative for Ohio’s 4th congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1891 to Mar 1897, Layton missed 171 of 839 roll call votes, which is 20.4%.
 This is better than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Dec 1895-Feb 1896||18||7||38.9%||81st|

 |Dec 1896-Mar 1897||62||6||9.7%||3rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo